Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 What to do instead

-Try other options for repaying debt, including debt negotiation, debt consolidation, or credit counseling, so you don’t need to touch your retirement accounts.
+Try other options for repaying debt, including debt negotiation, debt consolidation, or professional debt help, so you don’t need to touch your retirement accounts.

 It’s never a good idea to run afoul of the IRS or state tax authorities.
 When you don’t pay your taxes, you could incur interest charges and penalties on the debt, have your wages garnished, or even face jail time in a worst-case scenario.